jtramm/minray/README.md

 By default, unless running a validation problem, the seed used to sample the random rays is based on the time of program launch.
 A seed can manually be set using the `-s <seed>` argument, which may be useful for debugging when reproducibility is desired.

 To plot material/geometry data and several flux spectrums, the `-p` argument can be given.
 Plots are output in binary .vtk format, which can be directly loaded into plotting programs like [Paraview](https://www.paraview.org).
+If generating plots, it is highly advised that you converge the simulation by increasing the number of inactive and active iterations, e.g.: `./minray -i 1000 -a 1000 -p`, and you may also wish to increase the mesh resolution.

 ## Citing minray